 - ¼ teaspoon salt

-- ¼ cup chopped pecans or walnuts
+- ¼ cup chopped pecans or walnuts, optional

 - ⅔ cup old fashioned oats

-- 3 tablespoons cold unsalted butter, cut into small pieces
+- 3 tablespoons unsalted butter, melted

 - Vanilla ice cream and caramel sauce, for serving

 - Preheat oven to 350°F.

 - Core each apple, leaving the bottom of the apple intact.
 Use a small melon baller or spoon to scoop out a little bit of the top and inside flesh to form a cavity.
 Alternately: Halve each apple lengthwise and use a melon baller or small spoon to scoop out the core and form a cavity.

 - For the filling: combine flour, brown sugar, cinnamon, salt, nuts, and oats.
 Add the butter, and stir to combine.
 The mixture should hold together if you gather clumps and press them together.